GCI - New Age and Ecumenical Connections

 "Jesus is the head of a new, spiritual Israel." ("Pentecost: A Christian Festival for the 21st Century" by David Sheridan, Northern Light, May/June 2003)

-The National Association of Evangelicals (NAE) accepted the Worldwide Church of God into full membership in 1997.12 Jack Hayford, a hyper Charismatic who has involved himself in unity movements around the world with New Agers and Catholic leaders,13 was instrumental in helping the Worldwide Church of God become a member of the NAE.
+The National Association of Evangelicals (NAE) accepted the Worldwide Church of God into full membership in 1997.14 Jack Hayford, a hyper Charismatic who has involved himself in unity movements around the world with New Agers and Catholic leaders,15 was instrumental in helping the Worldwide Church of God become a member of the NAE.

 The website for Worldwide Church of God (also known as Grace Communion International) in the UK states that they are a member of the Evangelical Alliance, which is the United Kingdom's version of the stateside National Association of Evangelicals.
 The NAE is under the umbrella/authority of the global World Evangelical Fellowship (WEF).
 The WEF was originally named the Evangelical Alliance and was founded at a global gathering of missionaries in 1846.
 Very significantly, this meeting was held at the United Grand Lodge in London England and "dedicated to the purposes of Freemasonry."
 It was renamed the World Evangelical Fellowship in the U.S. in 1951; other nations, such as the UK, still retain the name Evangelical Alliance.
 (For more info, read: The Evangelical Alliance/World Evangelical Fellowship )

-Leading ministers from Grace Communion International originally obtained their doctorates from Fuller Theological Seminary (which no longer holds to the doctrine of inerrancy of the Bible and where most of the "church growth movement" can be traced back to) and Azusa Pacific University14 (which is known as a theologically liberal institution, Charismatic, Pentecostal, and a member of Willow Creek Association).
+Leading ministers from Grace Communion International originally obtained their doctorates from Fuller Theological Seminary (which no longer holds to the doctrine of inerrancy of the Bible and where most of the "church growth movement" can be traced back to) and Azusa Pacific University16 (which is considered a theologically liberal institution, Charismatic/Pentecostal, and a member of Willow Creek Association).

 GCI appears to have immersed themselves in "whatever works" in religion.
 They mix regularly with new evangelicals and others.
 This has enabled them to get into countries they couldn't penetrate before.